DevExpress/OBSOLETE_EF-Core-Security/README.md

 # EF Core Security (Maintained by [DevExpress](http://devexpress.com/))

+**NOTE**: We stopped maintaining this example starting from the EF Core 1.1.0 version.
+We do not carry out its active development in order to guarantee that this example works with the latest versions of EF Core.
+If you are interested in our support of the XAF Security module for EF Core, we would greatly appreciate it if you described your requirements and the exact use-scenarios where this support is needed.

 ## About

 This project allows you to secure a CRUD access to data in applications based on [Entity Framework Core (EF Core)](https://github.com/aspnet/EntityFramework/wiki).
 With **EF Core Security** you can grant and deny *entity-level*, *object-level* and *member-level* permissions for authenticated users.